wp-plugins/mobileview/readme.txt

 = Upgrading =

-Automatic updates should work a charm; as always though, ensure you backup your site just in case.
+Automatic updates should work a charm, as always though, ensure you backup your site just in case.

 == Screenshots ==